dekoza/mtgpl/docs/_sources/MOM.rst.txt

    |mana_3|\ |mana_u|: Exile Jin-Gitaxias, then return it to the battlefield transformed under its owner's control.
 Activate only as a sorcery and only if you have seven or more cards in hand.

-:mtgtip:`The Great Synthesis<https://cards.scryfall.io/border_crop/back/4/1/41c83142-b948-4ee5-a486-41306d2bb411.jpg?1676821248|https://scryfall.com/card/mom/65/jin-gitaxias-the-great-synthesis?utm_source=api>`
+:mtgtip:`The Great Synthesis<https://cards.scryfall.io/border_crop/back/4/1/41c83142-b948-4ee5-a486-41306d2bb411.jpg?1676992096|https://scryfall.com/card/mom/65/jin-gitaxias-the-great-synthesis?utm_source=api>`
    (As this saga enters and after your draw step, add a lore counter.)

    I — Draw cards equal to the number of cards in your hand.
 You have no maximum hand size for as long as you control The Great Synthesis.

    II — Return all non-Phyrexian creatures to their owners' hands.

-   III — You may cast any number of spells from your hand without paying their mana cost.
+   III — You may cast any number of spells from your hand without paying their mana costs.
 Exile The Great Synthesis, then return it to the battlefield (front face up).

-:mtgtip:`Moment of Truth<https://cards.scryfall.io/border_crop/front/0/e/0e758594-a48c-4508-b400-9028aec07f63.jpg?1676816006|https://scryfall.com/card/mom/67/moment-of-truth?utm_source=api>`
+:mtgtip:`Moment of Truth<https://cards.scryfall.io/border_crop/front/0/e/0e758594-a48c-4508-b400-9028aec07f63.jpg?1676994618|https://scryfall.com/card/mom/67/moment-of-truth?utm_source=api>`
    Look at the top three cards of your library.
 Put one of those cards into your hand, one into your graveyard, and one on the bottom of your library.

-:mtgtip:`Breach the Multiverse<https://cards.scryfall.io/border_crop/front/d/a/daf51a76-7a57-4462-ae18-a19e817e49e5.jpg?1676821269|https://scryfall.com/card/mom/94/breach-the-multiverse?utm_source=api>`
+:mtgtip:`Breach the Multiverse<https://cards.scryfall.io/border_crop/front/d/a/daf51a76-7a57-4462-ae18-a19e817e49e5.jpg?1676846444|https://scryfall.com/card/mom/94/breach-the-multiverse?utm_source=api>`
    Each player mills ten cards.
-For each player, choose a creature or palneswalker card in that player's graveyard.
+For each player, choose a creature or planeswalker card in that player's graveyard.
 Put those cards onto the battlefield under your control.
 Then each creature you control becomes a Phyrexian in addition to its other types.

 :mtgtip:`Chandra, Hope's Beacon<https://cards.scryfall.io/border_crop/front/a/1/a146ea07-ec1c-448d-b67a-dd9f9e27c2e0.jpg?1676821293|https://scryfall.com/card/mom/134/chandra-hopes-beacon?utm_source=api>`